 - For security reasons, access is only given to those parts of the building that are open to the public.
 Access to the cafeteria is prohibited.

-- The building does not have a left-luggage office; you are therefore advised to leave luggage at the hotel or in the coach.
+- The building does not have a left-luggage office.
+Suitcases are not accepted.

 Please ensure that these instructions are followed.

 All vacancy notices for the different parts of the Council of Europe, including the Court’s Registry, are published on the website of the Council of Europe’s Human Resources Directorate.

 Assistant lawyers’ scheme

 The assistant lawyers’ scheme is open to law graduates and gives legal professionals at the start of their career who are nationals of one of the member States of the Council of Europe the opportunity to work at the Court for a fixed period, processing individual applications relating to their own country’s legal system.
 Posts are filled by means of competitive examinations which are advertised on the website of the Council of Europe’s Human Resources Directorate.